 - Once you've selected your color or effect, click on the structure(s) in your 3D model you'd like to paint.

-If you're going to be painting more than a few anatomical structures, or you need to paint structures that are currently hidden from view or otherwise cannot be selected, consider using the Anatomy Tree.
+If you're going to be painting more than a few anatomical structures – or a whole organ system – or you need to paint structures that are currently hidden from view or otherwise cannot be selected, consider using the Anatomy Tree.
 By selecting the structures in the Anatomy Tree first and then applying your paint, you'll save time and be sure you are painting the correct structures.

 To paint with the Anatomy Tree: